 Will 35 Inch Tires Fit Dodge Ram 1500?

-This is a hassle-free upgrade which allows for a wider and longer footprint, enhancing the trucks off-road capability while still taking advantage of its suspension travel.
+This is a hassle-free upgrade that allows for a wider and longer footprint, enhancing the truck’s off-road capability while still taking advantage of its suspension travel.

-So, the biggest tire recommended for a Ram 1500 with factory stock suspension is: 35” x12.50 on a factory stock rims.
+So, the biggest tire recommended for a Ram 1500 with factory stock suspension is 35” x12.50 on factory stock rims.

 Will 33’s Fit on Stock Dodge Ram 1500?